alexanderkorus/RealmPersistable/README.md

 [![License](https://img.shields.io/cocoapods/l/RealmPersistable.svg?style=flat)](https://cocoapods.org/pods/RealmPersistable)
 [![Platform](https://img.shields.io/cocoapods/p/RealmPersistable.svg?style=flat)](https://cocoapods.org/pods/RealmPersistable)

+This library is a personal toolset to extend RealmSwift with handsome extensions, whose improve usability of Realm based on best practises from gists and other libraries like EasyRealm.
+Code from third party Libraries are copied directly to the project to be avoid multiple dependency.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+* Swift 5.0
+* Deployment Target 11.0
+* RealmSwift 3.16.1

 ## Installation